 Carol Stepien, PMEL

 My research interests center on the population genetics/genomics and patterns of adaptations of marine invertebrates and fishes.
 This research embraces the fields of genomics, genetics, ecology, oceanography, biogeography, behavior, and evolutionary biology, and bioinformatics.
 My Genetics and Genomics Group (G3)(established in fall 2016), which I head, at NOAA Pacific Marine Environmental Lab has been working on designing and implementing multiple custom targeted high-throughput sequencing metabarcoding assays (nuclear and mitochondrial genes) to discern species compositions, identities, population genetic relationships, and quantity marine animals from plankton and environmental (e) DNA water samples, including from hydrothermal vents, methane seep communities, and northeastern Pacific ecosystems (ranging from Puget Sound, the Salish Sea, the California Current, and Alaskan and Arctic waters).
 These assays allow us to evaluate all life stages and many taxa simultaneously, at multiple phylogenetic taxonomic levels.
+We also conduct RadSeq and genomic analyses for key taxa.
 We are working in concert with chemical, physical and biological oceanography partners to begin to understand how marine organisms are responding to changing conditions (including acidification, hypoxia, warming, etc.) using techniques that will soon be done remotely and in near real-time.
 We are working towards the goal for NOAA’s (and government and research partners) implementation across the world’s oceans, as these tools are perfected and analyses become feasible in situ on buoys, wave gliders, Saildrone, drones, etc., with satellite transmission.
-Our G3 lab currently has a JISAO (Joint Institute) research scientist (Dr. Kim Andrews), a technician, and a postdoc, and I am the primary mentor for 3 PhD students at present.
-My funding history includes grants from NOAA, NSF, EPA, NOAA, USDA, etc., around 106 scientific publications, and I have sponsored/mentored many highly successful postdoctoral and PhD student researchers.
+Our G3 lab currently has a JISAO (Joint Institute) research scientist (Dr. Matt Galaska), 2 technicians, and two postdocs.
+My funding history includes grants from NOAA, NSF, EPA, NOAA, USDA, etc., around 112 scientific publications, and I have sponsored/mentored many highly successful postdoctoral and PhD student researchers.
 At PMEL I am the Ocean Environment Research Division Leader, as well as run G3 lab research.
 I additionally hold (unpaid) academic appointments as Affiliate Professor of Biological Oceanography at the University of Washington, Affiliate Professor of Fisheries and Wildlife at Oregon State University, and Research Associate at the US Museum of Natural History, Smithsonian Institution (Washington DC), and am a AAAS Fellow.
 I very much enjoy working with/mentoring postdoctoral researchers, and helping them to grow professionally, travel, publish, write grants, and move on to wonderful rewarding careers.
-I am an Affiliate Professor in the UW School of Oceanography.
-Please feel free to contact me at carol.stepien@ noaa.gov
+Please feel free to contact me at firstname.lastname@example.org or email@example.com.

 Adam Summers, SAFS